Board Staff

 Board Staff maintain the official records of Board decisions, ensure follow‑up, and support all procedural and administrative functions required for Board operations.
 Several Board Staff members specialize in policy research, drafting, and analysis.
 Their work supports the Board’s oversight function and contributes to shaping policing policy in Toronto.
 Board Staff support the Board in strengthening relationships with diverse communities, ensuring community perspectives inform policing priorities and policy development.

-Louis Tsvilis
+Louis Tsilivis

 In his role, Louis is instrumental in advancing public trust, accountability, and safety through modern, transparent policing and drives the momentum behind the Board’s strategic direction, policy innovation, budget leadership, media engagement, and high-stakes government and stakeholder relations.